Apply now for the winter semester 2024/25

 (30 credits)

 The first semester includes compulsory modules and basic modules, each of which is worth 6 ECTS.
 These modules provide a sound basic knowledge of biology and agricultural science, supplemented by a module on methods of project planning, data collection, and data evaluation.
-This will prepare you for the specialization area in the second and third semesters, depending on your previous knowledge.
+This will prepare you for the specialization area in the second and third semesters.

 The third semester can be freely designed to a large extent.
 It can be used as a mobility window for stays abroad.
 During an internship, contacts can be made with potential employers.
 Research internships at the University of Hohenheim, another German university, or a research institution are another option.
 Alternatively, modules from the extensive range of electives can be taken.
 These can be modules from the chosen specializations or those that teach interdisciplinary professional skills.